ArcticMC/Scenarios/descriptions.md

 ### Fireless (L)
 > All Fire damage (Includes lava and fire swords), will not do damage to you.

+### Fissures (H)
+> Every 10 minutes, an earthquake will happen somewhere on the map.
+These fissures will create a jagged line with lava appearing on its surface If you are 50 blocks near a fissure, you will take 1 heart of damage and gain nausea and slowness temporarly.
+These fissures coordinates will be announced to the chat and will always spawn 10 blocks to a random player in the game.

 ### Flat World (H, not comb.)
 > The world will be completely Flat, and it's surface will be Y:5.
 Village rates will be upped, for you to survive a bit more easily.